Lake Brittle - Fishing Opportunities

 The preferred game fish of Lake Brittle anglers have been sunfish species.
 Creel survey data since 1987 have shown that upwards of 60% of anglers target bluegill and redear sunfish.
 Lake Brittle provides good fishing for redear sunfish (a.k.a. shell crackers).
 Redear sunfish average about one-half pound and consistently provide good action.
 The bluegill fishery has suffered from the overabundance of gizzard shad and has been stunted and displayed poor size structure for many years.
 The average angler can catch high numbers of small bluegills.
 If you are searching for trophy bluegills, you might want to try another lake.

 Channel catfish are stocked annually at a rate of 25/acre to provide increased angling opportunity.
-The average Lake Brittle catfish weighs about two pounds.
+The average Lake Brittle catfish weighs about two pounds, however, much larger fish are caught by anglers.
 Fisheries biologists recently concluded a catfish research project that included Lake Brittle as one of the study lakes (gill nets were used to sample the catfish population).
 The project indicated that the channel catfish population was in good condition with a decent number of larger fish present.